cyberforge1/instagram-follow-unfollow/README.md

 2. **Compare and analyze lists**:
    - Identify users who don’t follow you back.
    - Identify users you don’t follow back.
+   - Transfer pending follow requests into a structured format.
 3. **Output actionable results**: Export results to CSV files for easy manual review and actions, such as unfollowing.

+---

 ## Key Features